dergigi/dergigi.github.io/collections/bitcoin/_posts/2020-04-27-dear-family-dear-friends.md

 it is to start stacking sats.
 As a [wise old man] once said: "Just buy bitcoin, it's not that difficult."

+---

+*Disclaimer: This should go without saying, but I’m afraid I’ll have to make it explicit: This is not financial advice.
+This is not investment advice.
+I wrote this letter to have something at hand whenever friends or family reach out to me in all matters bitcoin.
+I published it because I thought others might find it useful as well.
+If you don’t know me in real life I’m just a random guy from the internet.
+I might as well be a [dog].
+Act accordingly.*

+---

 [Bitcoin Tina]: https://pca.st/episode/4df25905-156b-4f9c-9c1e-b92d26a52c77?t=2125
 [Satoshi Nakamoto]: https://satoshi.nakamotoinstitute.org/posts/p2pfoundation/1/
 [Ray Dalio]: https://www.linkedin.com/pulse/world-has-gone-mad-system-broken-ray-dalio/